shahednasser/cross-post-notion/README.md

 ### Hashnode Limitations

 - Hashnode's API does not provide the option to post an article as a draft.
 As an alternative, the `should_hide` will allow you to hide the article from Hashnode's public feed.
 It will still, however, show up on your blog.
+- Due to a limitation in Hashnode's APIs, it's not possible to map all available categories.
+So, some categories you use in Notion will not show up when you cross-post to Hashnode.